frvnzj/xJUSTEXx/README.md

 - **JustexLog**: Open the logfile to visualize errors (requires pplatex).

-- **JustexSearchRef**: Look for references with ISBN and add them to the refs.bib file, which will be automatically created in the root directory of the project, confirming the entrance.
+- **JustexSearchBook**: Look for references with ISBN and add them to the refs.bib file, which will be automatically created in the root directory of the project, confirming the entrance.